Executive Function > Strategy

 Writing in the Stars

 In this exercise, crossword puzzles have a new style.
 The user is given a list of words.
-Only 6 of them can be used to fill the empty squares and connect with each other to form the six-point star.
+Only six can fill the empty squares and connect to form the six-point star.

 Brain Areas Engaged